svolain/PinNote-App/README.md

 ## Authentication

-Login: Users can log in with their credentials to access their saved notes.
+**Login**: Users can log in with their credentials to access their saved notes.

-Registration: New users can create an account to start using the app and saving notes.
+**Registration**: New users can create an account to start using the app and saving notes.
 Delete Account: Users have possibility to delete their account after login.

 ## Install & Run Locally